Past Health Watch USAsm

 Objectives/Outcomes

-After completion of the program, 90% of learners will
+Conference Outcomes, After completion of the program, 90% of learners will

 be able to:

-science to improve public health outcomes relating
+that will improve public health outcomes relating to

-to viral infections.
+bacterial and viral infections.

-treatment and prevention options relating to
+designed to improve treatment and prevention options

-emerging infections.
+relating to emerging infections.

 Conference Objectives:

-- Discuss the dangers imposed by four infectious
+1. Discuss the dangers imposed

-pathogens, SARS-CoV-2, measles, H5N1, and
+by four infectious pathogens, SARS-CoV-2, measles, H5N1,

-antibiotic-resistant bacteria.
+and antibiotic-resistant bacteria.

-vaccinations in order to promote patient education.
+surrounding vaccinations, in order to reduce patient

-- Identify the role of bacteriophages in treating
+4. Identify the role of bacteriophages in treating

 antibiotic resistant bacteria.